 Service coordinators work with members and providers to coordinate all STAR+PLUS covered services and any other applicable services.
-Our service coordinators collaborate with the member's PCP/physician regardless of network status.
-To speak with a service coordinator, call toll-free at the number below for the service area, Monday through Friday from 8 a.m.-5 p.m. local time.
+Our service coordinators collaborate with the member's PCP/physician, regardless of network status.
+To speak with a service coordinator, call toll free at the number below for the service area, Monday to Friday from 8 a.m. to 5 p.m. local time.

-• Bexar: 1-800-589-5274, ext.
+- Bexar: 800-589-5274, ext.
 106-103-5201

-• El Paso: 1-877-405-9871, ext.
+- El Paso: 877-405-9871, ext.
 106-103-5197

-Harris and Jefferson: 1-800-325-0011, ext.
+- Harris and Jefferson: 800-325-0011, ext.
 106-103-5198

-Lubbock: 1-877-405-9872, ext.
+- Lubbock: 877-405-9872, ext.
 106-103-5200

-Tarrant/West RSA: 1-800-839-6275, ext.
+- Tarrant/West RSA: 800-839-6275, ext.
 106-103-5199

-Travis: 1-800-315-5385, ext.
+- Travis: 800-315-5385, ext.
 106-103-5202

-6.9.3 STAR Kids Screening and Assessment Process
+6.9.3 STAR Kids screening and assessment process

-STAR Kids Screening and Assessment Instrument (SAI) means the electronic assessment and screening tool that we are required to administer to STAR Kids members to help determine personal preferences, service needs, and necessity of additional assessments.
+STAR Kids screening and assessment instrument (SAI) means the electronic assessment and screening tool that we are required to administer to STAR Kids members to help determine personal preferences, service needs and necessity of additional assessments.

-STAR Kids Screening and Assessment Process means all screenings, assessments, and other information-gathering methods that we use to inform our decisions about services needed for members.
+STAR Kids screening and assessment process means all screenings, assessments, and other information-gathering methods that we use to inform our decisions about services needed for members.

 We conduct an initial telephonic member screening for all new members.
 The telephonic screening is used to help prioritize which members require the most immediate attention.
 We also review claims data to prioritize members who may need the most immediate assistance.
-We may take up to 10 business days for the initial telephonic member screening unless notified by the member, the member's representative, or member's primary care provider by phone or in writing of a more urgent need.
+We may take up to 15 business days for the initial telephonic member screening unless notified by the member, the member's representative, or member's primary care provider by phone or in writing of a more urgent need.

-6.9.4 STAR Kids Individual Service Plan (ISP) Description
+6.9.4 STAR Kids Individual Service Plan (ISP) description

-We will create and regularly update a comprehensive person-centered ISP for each STAR Kids member unless the member or member's representative declines the STAR Kids Screening and Assessment Process.
-The purpose of the ISP is to articulate assessment findings, short and long-term goals, service needs, and member preferences.
+We will create and regularly update a comprehensive person-centered ISP for each STAR Kids member unless the member or member's representative declines the STAR Kids screening and assessment process.
+The purpose of the ISP is to articulate assessment findings, short- and long-term goals, service needs, and member preferences.
 The ISP must be used to communicate and help align expectations between the member, the member's representative, Amerigroup, and key service providers.
 The ISP must also be used by us to measure member outcomes over time.
-The ISP must be informed by findings from the STAR Kids Screening and Assessment Process, in addition to input from the member, the member's family, caregivers, providers, and any other individual with knowledge and understanding of the member's strengths and service needs who is identified by the member, the member's representative, or Amerigroup.
+The ISP must be informed by findings from the STAR Kids screening and assessment process, in addition to input from the member, the member's family, caregivers, providers, and any other individual with knowledge and understanding of the member's strengths and service needs who is identified by the member, the member's representative, or Amerigroup.